Leadership — San Marino

 Topics for roundtables: We will explore the psalter as source for liturgical and sung prayer.
 Though most Christians profess a love for the book of Psalms, a quick pass over the entire psalter reveals many psalms that we either are unfamiliar with or consciously avoid.
 What does the full spectrum of voices in the psalter teach us about the way God wishes for us to pray, both as individuals and as the church?
 Using the newly published psalter Psalms for All Seasons, we will explore how the full spectrum of psalms can be liturgically and musically re-presented so that their meaning become more clear and our prayers become more honest.

-Charlene Han Powell is associate pastor for Christian education at the Fifth Avenue Presbyterian Church in New York City.
+Charlene Han Powell, the conference worship leader, is associate pastor for Christian education at the Fifth Avenue Presbyterian Church in New York City.
 There she is responsible for overseeing adult education, family ministries, and the young adult program.
 Before earning her M.Div. at PTS, she studied at the University of California,San Diego, where she received a Bachelor of Arts in religion with a minor in dance.
 She has also done intensive language training at Yonsei University in Seoul, South Korea.